ethereum-optimism/specs/specs/interop.md

 An `address` that is specified by the caller.
 There is no protocol enforcement on what this value is.
 The `_target` is called with the `_msg`.
 In practice, the `_target` will be a contract that needs to know the schema of the `_msg` so that it can be decoded.
-It SHOULD call back to the `CrossL2Inbox` to authenticate properties about the `_msg` using the information in the `Identifier`.
+It MAY call back to the `CrossL2Inbox` to authenticate properties about the `_msg` using the information in the `Identifier`.

 ##### `_msg`